DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_root_schema_must_have_name.md

       type: string
 ```

-In the above example, 'test_schema' does not have a field called 'name', and would fail the 'Root Schema Has Name' constraint.
-To pass this constraint, a field called name would need to be added:
+In the above example, `test_schema` does not have a field called `name`, and would fail the `Root Schema Has Name` constraint.
+To pass this constraint, a field called `name` would need to be added.

 ```yaml
 schema: